Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Implement clear communication channels for feedback and concerns.

-A sudden uptick in customer service complaints could indicate your business has grown too quickly.
-As your business grows, it can be challenging for your staff to give each customer the same level of attention.
+A sudden uptick in customer service complaints could be a sign that your business is growing too fast.
+As your business grows, it can be challenging for your staff to give each customer the same level of attention they’re used to.
 Employee burnout and fatigue could also lead to more mistakes and dissatisfied customers.

-What to do about a customer service quality drop
+What to do when customer service quality drops

-When customer experience suffers, you have two choices: hire more people or take on less work.
+When the customer experience suffers, you have two choices: hire more people or scale back your workload.
 Nobody wants to turn down more work, but if paring back growth to gain stability ensures your company’s long-term success, it could be a sensible decision.

 1. Track response times for customer inquiries.
 Aim for under 24 hours.

 2. Monitor customer satisfaction scores.
-Maintain above 85% satisfaction.
+Maintain above 85 percent satisfaction.

 3. Review complaint resolution times.
-Resolve 90% within 48 hours.
+Resolve 90 percent within 48 hours.

 4. Assess first-call resolution rates.
-Target 80% or higher.
+Target 80 percent or higher.

 When a business grows too quickly, pressing tasks begin piling up.
 This backlog can cause management to be reactive instead of proactive and strategic.
 Although it’s essential to manage the day-to-day workflow, it’s also crucial to plan for the future.